 I conducted my audit in accordance with Canadian generally accepted auditing standards.
 My responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of Financial Statements section of my report.
-I am independent of the Entity in accordance with the ethical requirements that are relevant to my audit of the financial statements in Canada, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
+I am independent of Algoma Nurse Practitioner - Led Clinic in accordance with the ethical requirements that are relevant to my audit of the financial statements in Canada, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.